Geetha63/MS-Teams-Scripts/DeleteTeamsWhereTeamMembersdontHaveGivenJobtitles/READMEfinal.md

 # Parameters

  `mailsender`

    User Principal Name(for example: AdeleV@contoso.com) to send an email to Teams owner of deleted Teams

   `KeepJobtitles`

    Designation of the employe(for example: Manager)
    Type: string

 # Inputs

-   $mailsender

-   $client_Id

-   $Client_Secret

-   $Tenantid

-   $KeepJobtitles

-   Username Ex: davidc@contoso.com

-   Password
+   client_Id

+   Client_Secret

+   Tenantid

+   mailsender

+   KeepJobtitles

  # Procedure to run the script

    To excute `DeleteTeamsWhereTeamMembersdontHaveGivenJobtitles` download/copy and paste the script into powersell

-   Provide the input parameters $mailsender,$client_Id,Client_Secret,$Tenantid,$KeepJobtitles and hit enter to proceed further on the script
+   Provide the input parameters mailsender,client_Id,Client_Secret,Tenantid,KeepJobtitles and hit enter to proceed further on the script

    Now script will redirect to web page for login